yarinlaniado/helloworldapp-jenkins-eks/README.md

 After the EKS is provisioned, I did the following:
 - For NLB and Ingress, I used YAML files to configure them and applied them to the cluster.
-- I created 3 namespaces: devops, development, deployment.
+- I created 2 namespaces: devops, deployment.
 - I set up a simple service for the web app and an ingress for it.
 - I created a simple deployment that uses the initial version of the web app.
 - For the Jenkins server, I used HELM to install Jenkins in the 'devops' namespace.